Beverly Buchanan: Career

+Marsh Ruins

-In 1981, Buchanan created Marsh Ruins, a temporal land art sculpture in coastal Georgia near a commentated site known as "The Marshes of Glenn."
+In 1981, Buchanan created Marsh Ruins, a temporal land art sculpture on the coast of Georgia in Brunswick, near a commentated site known as "The Marshes of Glynn".
 To the east of the work was Saint Simons Island, where a group of Igbo people sold into slavery collectively drowned themselves in 1803.
 This work bears witness to the unmarked histories of enslaved peoples.
 There she planted three concrete forms and covered them with layers of tabby, a mixture used in slave living quarters.
+Buchanan completed the piece over the course of two days, funded by a Guggenheim Fellowship.
 Marsh Ruins gradually disintegrated into the marsh.
 Buchanan captured that erosion process on video.
+In 2021, Amelia Groom published a book devoted to the work.

 Buchanan said of her work, "My work is a logical progression of my early interest in textures and surfaces and walls.
 The early "walls" were lonely, freestanding, fragmented things.
 When I lived in New York I was looking for things that were demolished.
 That gave them character.
 I liked to imagine who might have lived in the apartment, and whose home it might have been.
 Each family that moved in repainted the walls their color.
 When a building is torn down the various layers of color are exposed.
 It is almost surgical--like looking through a microscope and looking at different layers of tissue and media."

 In an interview with Angela Son, Son asked Buchanan what her concept of home was and Buchanan responded with, "[Home] means what I've stablished and where I am, wherever that is.
 And it means South Carolina, where I grew up...
 I consider home as where I grew up."

+Buchanan's last official outdoor sculpture was "Blue Station Stones", a public art project designed for the Earlington Heights Station of Miami-Dade Transit in 1986.